18F/handbook/docs/policies/travel/first-time-travel-get-in-concur-pre-olu.md

 9. After you return, **create a voucher for reimbursement**:

    You can apply to be reimbursed for your travel expenses as soon as your return from your trip and have full access to Concur.
-Once you have completed the IT Security Awareness and Privacy Act trainings in OLU, you can apply for access to Concur by completing the [CGE Access Request Form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_EbM3ZRaHRqRHFWSzA/view?usp=sharing) and sending it to [18f-travel@gsa.gov](mailto:18f-travel@gsa.gov).
+Once you have completed the IT Security Awareness and Privacy Act trainings in OLU, you can apply for access to Concur by completing the [CGE Access Request Form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_EbM3ZRaHRqRHFWSzA/view?usp=sharing) and sending it to [civicactions-travel@gsa.gov](mailto:civicactions-travel@gsa.gov).

-   Once you get access, you can follow [these instructions for how to complete a voucher](https://handbook.18f.gov/travel-guide-5-reimbursement/).
+   Once you get access, you can follow [these instructions for how to complete a voucher](https://handbook.CivicActions.com/travel-guide-5-reimbursement/).
 Feel free to reach out in #travel and request to set up a 30 minute crash course in how to use Concur if anything seems confusing.

 ### Having trouble sending the EFT form?